-- 1 a In conclusion, the world population is expanding at an unsustainable rate. - b In conclusion the world population is expanding at an unsustainable rate. - 2 a If we look for example, at sport in schools. - b If we look, for example, at sport in schools.
+- 1 a In conclusion, the world population is expanding at an unsustainable rate. - b In conclusion the world population is expanding at an unsustainable rate. - 2 a We should look for example, at sport in schools. - b We should look, for example, at sport in schools.